-Oil tanker explodes in Sierra Leone; scores feared dead
+Oil tanker explodes in Sierra Leone, killing at least 92

-FREETOWN, Sierra Leone (AP) — Scores of people were feared dead near Sierra Leone’s capital Saturday after an oil tanker exploded while large crowds had gathered to collect leaking fuel, officials and witnesses said.
+FREETOWN, Sierra Leone (AP) — An oil tanker exploded near Sierra Leone’s capital, killing at least 92 people and severely injuring dozens of others after large crowds gathered to collect leaking fuel, officials and witnesses said Saturday.

-The explosion took place in the early hours after a bus struck the tanker in Wellington, a suburb just to the east of Freetown.
+The explosion took place late Friday after a bus struck the tanker in Wellington, a suburb just to the east of Freetown.

+The mortuary at Connaught Hospital reported 92 bodies had been brought in by Saturday morning.
+About 30 severely burned victims were not expected to survive, according to staff member Foday Musa.

+Injured people whose clothes had burned off in the fire that followed the explosion lay naked on stretchers as nurses attended to them Saturday.

-Video obtained by The Associated Press showed a giant fireball burning in the night sky following the explosion, as some survivors with severe burns cried out in pain.
+Video obtained by The Associated Press of the explosion’s aftermath showed a giant fireball burning in the night sky as some survivors with severe burns cried out in pain.
 Charred remains of the victims lay strewn at the scene awaiting transport to mortuaries.

 President Julius Maada Bio, who was in Scotland attending the United Nations climate talks Saturday, deplored the “horrendous loss of life.”